○ Set up the assessment activity

 Go to the Templates tab and click Edit at the template.
 Under the tab Template and the Blocks & Activities tab you can click + Activity to add the assessment.
 Finally, click Create.

 1) Add questions under the 'Activity Content' tab

-A) Specific questions
+A) Fixed questions